Quantum shockwave at the quasi-relativistic resonance

-where the lower integral limit is: $A_0=A(-\infty)=0$, and we can assume without loss of generality that the upper integral limit is positive: $A_s=A(u_1)>0$.
+where the lower integral limit is: $A_0=A(-\infty)=0$, and the upper integral limit is positive: $A_s=A(u_1)>0$, in the case of a positive energy state $E>0$ (cf. Eq. (\ref{singularity})).
 We can then simply extend the lower integral limit to $-\infty$, since the integral is completely determined from the points in the vicinity of the singularity $A_s$ (in the $\eta\rightarrow 0^+$ limit).
 Similar analysis is also valid on the other side of the shock point $u_1$, only then instead of the integral $\int_{-\infty}^{A_s}dA$ we get the integral $\int_{A_s}^{\infty}dA$ (which has the same value) but with an additional factor $e^{-2\Im S_1/\hbar}$.
 The same thing happens of course also at the second shock point $u_2$ only there we get a different sign of the integral since the potential $A(u)$ is then descending instead of ascending.
 We can thus write the main part of the dissipated power (per unit length) as a sum:

 while the remaining parts are negligible in the $\eta\rightarrow0^+$ limit.
-Here $\Im S_n=\Im S(u_n)$, and all the contributions from the middle shocks get canceled so we are left with only the first and the last shock, which determine the dissipated power (as we have already discussed).
+Here $\Im S_n=\Im S(u_n)$, and all the contributions from the middle shocks get canceled so we are only left with the first and the last shock, which determine the dissipated power (as we have already discussed).

-We can similarly write the particle probability per unit length as:
+We can similarly write the particle probability per transverse unit length as:

-where we have changed the integration variable: $dx=-du=-dA/\dot A$.
-Finally we obtain a finite expression of the normalized power:
+where we have changed the integration variable into: $dx=-du=-dA/\dot A$.
+Finally, we obtain a finite expression of the normalized power (in the $\eta\rightarrow0^+$ limit):

 Specifically, in the case of the symmetric field where: $\dot A_n=\dot A_1 (-1)^{n-1}$, we get a simple sum of the geometric order which can be simply evaluated to obtain a neat expression: